 10-12 of these pills a day to relief anxiety?

-Sometimes researchers use a high dosage of a medication or supplement and taking a much lower amount can work just as well.
+A. Sometimes researchers use a high dosage of a medication or supplement and taking a much lower amount can work just as well.
 However, there are many other supplements that are effective for anxiety treatment and I discuss these on the anxiety page.

 Patients receiving chemotherapy, along with IP6 + Inositol did not have cytopenia, drop in leukocyte and platelet counts.
 Red blood cell counts and tumor markers were unaltered in both groups.
 However, breast cancer patients who took IP6 + Inositol had significantly better quality of life and functional status and were able to perform their daily activities.